 ACCOMPLISHMENTS

-Chambers USA 2022 Ranks Hartley Michon Robb as Top-Tier Employment Law Firm for Individuals
+Hartley Michon Robb Hannon Recognized in Chambers USA 2023 as Top-Tier Employment Law Firm for 13th Consecutive Year

-In 2021 Kathy was recognized as a “Go To Employment Lawyer” by Massachusetts Lawyers Weekly.
-This award recognizes the top employment lawyers across the Commonwealth.
+In 2021, Kathy was recognized as a “Go To Employment Lawyer” by Massachusetts Lawyers Weekly.
+This award recognizes the top employment lawyers across the Commonwealth who demonstrate leadership in the field and a proven track record of success.

 Barbara represented an actor/producer before the House Judiciary Committee on November 16, 2021, regarding the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021, which was signed into law by President Biden on March 3, 2022.
 The law gives employees the option to invalidate pre-dispute arbitration agreements in sexual harassment and assault cases, and instead file in court.